ciricc/easyvk/README.md

 ```

-If you use a secret key from group, you need add a seret parameter.
+If you use a secret key from group, you need add a secret parameter.
 And if POST query will be contents secret otic from your,
 you get an error (you can catch it).

 So, look at the table.
 This table show you list of all events which you can listen